Back to all reviews

 For reference, the cheapest Zoom Webinars plan for 300 participants requires a Zoom Workplace Pro account ($13.33 per user per month when billed annually), and costs an additional $66.67 per month (billed annually).

-While the Zoom Webinars plan will allow you to pay per month, the two more expensive plans, Zoom Webinars Plus and Zoom Events, will only allow you to pay per attendee or pay annually for anything more than 100 attendees.
+While the Zoom Webinars plan has a monthly payment option, the two more expensive plans, Zoom Webinars Plus and Zoom Events, don’t.
+On these plans, you can only pay per attendee or pay annually for anything more than 100 attendees.

 This makes for a pretty low flexibility, and can become frustratingly limiting depending on your specific needs.